IoFinnet/io-vault-disaster-recovery-cli/README.md

 $ ./bin/recovery-tool --vault-id cl347wz8w00006sx3f1g23p4s sandbox/file1.bin sandbox/file2.bin
 ```

+### Ethereum & Ethereum-Like Recovery

+The tool will output a private key hexstring that you can import directly into wallets like MetaMask.

 ### Bitcoin Recovery

 The tool exports two WIFs for import into the Electrum Bitcoin wallet: one for mainnet (`bc1` address), and another for testnet (`tb1` address).